Charles Chilton

 Charles Frederick William Chilton MBE (15 June 1917 – 2 January 2013) was a British presenter, writer and producer who worked on BBC Radio.
 He created the 1950s radio serials Riders of the Range and Journey into Space, and also inspired the stage show and film Oh, What a Lovely War!.

 Early life

-Born in Bloomsbury in London, England, he never knew his father – who was killed during the First World War – and when he was six his mother died as a result of having a botched abortion, with the result that Chilton was brought up by his grandmother.
+Born in Bloomsbury in London, England, Chilton never knew his father – who was killed during the First World War – and when he was six his mother died as a result of having a botched abortion, with the result that he was brought up by his grandmother.
 He was educated at St. Pancras Church of England School.

 Chilton left school at the age of 14, and after a brief apprenticeship making electric signs, he joined the BBC as a messenger boy.
 A year later he became an assistant in their gramophone library.
 He had a passion for jazz music, and in 1937 formed the BBC Boys' Jazz band.